Skip to navigation | Skip to main content | Skip to footer

 image P&DR

-P&DR meetings are the single most important way in which the University ensures that each and every individual is able to perform to the best of their abilities and fulfil their professional aims and ambitions.
+P&DR meetings are the single most important way in which the University enables each and every individual to perform to the best of their abilities and fulfil their professional aims and ambitions.

-Following feedback from the Staff Survey we have reviewed our P&DR processes, and developed an online system for completing and managing review forms.
+Following feedback from the Staff Survey we have reviewed and simplified our P&DR processes.

 Our philosophy